Top 5 Reverse Mortgage Questions

 3. Do I still own my home with a Reverse Mortgage?

 Yes.
 You keep the title to your home; the lender does not become a titleholder.
 You own and can remain in your home as long as you meet all the Reverse Mortgage requirements.
+You cannot lose your home under normal circumstances, but please understand foreclosure may occur if you do not pay your taxes and insurance and otherwise comply with the loan terms.

 4. Are there any restrictions on how I use the money I receive?